ISIS Hunters: Formation

 The unit was part of the 5th Army Corps's.
 According to other information the ISIS Hunters were an independent formation in their own right.
 In addition, the unit was voluntary, and service in it was not equivalent to regular military service in the Ba'athist Syrian Government's Army.

-The group's number was estimated between 20 up to a several dozen man in 2017.
+The group's number was estimated between 20 up to several dozen men in 2017.
 Many of them had relatives killed by ISIS militants.
 Personnel training was overseen by Russians from PMC Wagner.
 Weapons and equipment were also supplied by Russia.
 Recruits arrived from many areas including the coastal region, northern and southeastern rural areas of Hama.
 The recruitment in ISIS Hunters was based on a whole series of rigorous harsh training courses that required the fighter to be familiar with all combat specialities.
 The unit's training centre was located at Latakia.

 Equipment was represented by standard uniforms, helmets and body armour.
 Armament consists of assault rifles AK-47, AKS-74U, AK-74M and AKM, grenade launchers RPG-7 and machine guns.
 There were also drones and 122 mm D-30 howitzers available to them.

-Known Engagements
+Known engagements

 On 23 March 2017, North of Palmyra in the Al-Shaer gas field area, the unit engaged 120 Islamic State fighters, killing 24 militants and wounding 12 others.
 Also ISIS Hunters destroyed an enemy anti-aircraft gun using a drone.
 They were supported by Syrian T-72 tanks in the clash.

 The formation was particularly distinguished in clearing the "cauldron" near Aqrabat and also for managing to take control of Jabal al-Bilas.

 During the offensive near Deir ez-Zor in September of that year, the unit became the first to cross the Euphrates.

 In February 2018, the ISIS Hunters were engaged in the Battle of Khasham near Deir ez-Zor against the Syrian Democratic Forces.
 During this battle, they were subjected to U.S. bombing, resulting in the alleged loss of between 80 and 100 of their men.
 Following this incident, the group issued a statement about the casualties they suffered during the fighting, claiming to have lost twenty men during this fighting.

 As of April 2019, the unit lost 30 killed, of which 20 were killed in February 2018 near Khasham when they were caught in airstrikes of the US Air Force.

-Notable Personnel
+Notable personnel

 The group's strength was likely less than 100 in total.
 No official number of "ISIS Hunters" troops have been published by Syria.
 The group's strength likely numbers a few dozen men.
-Some of its fighters in propaganda videos appear to be particularly old.
-The group is composed entirely of Russians.
+Some of its fighters in propaganda videos appear to be particularly elderly and look especially old.
+The group is composed mostly of Russians.